dsc-courses/dsc10-2023-sp/resources.md

 ### Probability Extra Practice

-These are some additional resources to complement Lecture 12, our probability lesson.
+These are some additional resources to complement our lecture and assignments on probability.
 Use them for extra problem-solving practice.

 - [Theory Meets Data, Chapters 1 and 2](http://stat88.org/textbook/content/Chapter_01/00_The_Basics.html)
 - [Khan Academy's unit on Probability](https://www.khanacademy.org/math/probability/xa88397b6:probability)

 ### Permutation Testing Visualization

-This article and visualization intuitively decribes permutation testing, which we cover in Lecture 17.
+This article and visualization intuitively decribes permutation testing, which we cover in Lecture 16.
 It's very helpful for thinking about permutation testing.

 - [Permutation testing visualization (Lecture 16)](https://www.jwilber.me/permutationtest/)